-You know your pet better than anyone else, so consider how likely it is to get in trouble.
+You know your pet better than anyone else, so consider how likely they are to need insurance.
+Ask yourself:

-- Energetic?
+- Are they energetic?
 Just like pro athletes, activity can take a toll over time, causing health issues down the line.

-- Aggressive?
-Aggression towards other animals can naturally lead to a range of injuries.
-Even if your pet’s the aggressor, these injuries are often covered by pet insurance as long as it’s not registered as a dangerous dog or if the aggression is not specifically the result of a diagnosed disorder.
+- Are they aggressive?
+If your pet can get a little aggressive, it can naturally lead to a range of injuries.
+Even if your pet is the aggressor, these injuries are often covered by pet insurance, as long as it's not registered as a dangerous dog and the aggression is not specifically the result of a diagnosed disorder.

-- Healthy?
+- Are they healthy?
 Just like people, some pets might be born with a range of congenital health issues.

-- Curious?
-Curiosity can lead to pets eating things they shouldn’t.
+- Are they curious?
+Sometimes, curiosity can lead to pets doing or eating things that they shouldn't.

-It’s typically a good idea to get pet insurance before you need it.
+It's also typically a good idea to get pet insurance before you need it.
+Consider the following:

 - Pre-existing conditions.
 These might not be covered if you wait to take out pet insurance.
 If you get it before the condition develops, then they can be covered.